Learning State-Tracking from Code Using Linear RNNs: Related Work

 \section{Related Work}

 \paragraph{Deterministic state tracking.} Prior work has largely studied state tracking in \emph{deterministic} settings, regular languages and finite-state automaton (FSA) emulation, using length generalization as the primary stress test \citep{hahn2020theoretical,bhattamishra2020ability,deletang2022neural,liu2022transformers}.
 These studies reveal sharp, architecture-dependent generalization gaps across the Chomsky hierarchy \citep{deletang2022neural} and characterize when sequence models can implement finite-state computation under bounded depth and precision \citep{merrill2024illusion,terzic2025structured}.
 However, architectural improvements on synthetic benchmarks translate to only modest gains in language-model evaluations \citep{grazziunlocking,siems2025deltaproduct,jellyfish}.
 Moreover, widely used setups such as group-word problems \citep{liu2022transformers} differ substantially from code execution, where supervision is sparse and state evolution often stochastic.
 Moreover, the standard group-word problem benchmarks are sequence-to-sequence: inputs are sequence of actions and outputs are sequences of states.
 This differs significantly from the next-token prediction paradigm used to train modern language models.
 We address this gap by studying probabilistic state tracking in code-like data, in particular REPL traces, which interleave actions with partial state reveals in the same sequence.
+Recent work in reinforcement learning under partial observability~\citep{luisuncertainty, prasanna2025one} and language modeling~\citep{shaj2026kalman} empirically confirms that standard linear recurrent models struggle when uncertainty reasoning is required, motivating explicit probabilistic mechanisms such as Kalman filtering.
+Our PFSA-SR framework provides a theoretical explanation for these empirical observations.

 \paragraph{Transformers and linear RNN expressivity.} Transformer expressivity analyses failure modes on state-tracking tasks including shortcut learning and poor length extrapolation \citep{hahn2020theoretical,bhattamishra2020ability,merrill2024illusion,deletang2022neural,liu2023code,strobl2024formal}.
 In parallel, work on efficient recurrent and SSM-style architectures has explored structured transition parameterizations trading efficiency for expressive power \citep{schlag2021learning,yang2024parallelizing,fan2024advancing,walker2025structured,peng2025rwkv}, showing that richer spectra or factorizations unlock new state-tracking behaviors without changing asymptotic cost \citep{grazziunlocking,siems2025deltaproduct}.
 These works primarily address deterministic transitions, abstracting away belief evolution under uncertainty or sparse supervision.